ConnorDKeehan/AuthService/ReadMe.md

-Currently ths package requires a few things:
+Currently this package requires a few things:
 A Logins table with the required columns created in your database.

 Some appsettings to be set, particularly: